Migration Skills Assessment

 - work experience should be paid at the market or salaried rate for engineering professionals.
 Clients receiving stipends, living allowances or scholarships will not generally be considered to be salaried

-- whilst 'full-time' work constitutes 20 hrs/wk or more, this must be regular employment and not include long periods of unpaid leave
+- whilst 'full-time' work constitutes 20 hours per week or more, this must be regular employment and not include long periods of unpaid leave

-- in general, research activities undertaken as a PhD student, or work experience as a Research Assistant/Fellow whilst undertaking a PhD, etc, can not usually be assessed as relevant for this purpose
+- in general, research activities undertaken as a PhD student, or work experience as a Research Assistant/Fellow whilst undertaking a PhD can not usually be assessed as relevant for this purpose

-- the employment evidence as listed on page 25 of the MSA Booklet is crucial to the acceptance of any claimed work experience
+- the employment evidence as listed in MSA Booklet is crucial to the acceptance of any claimed work experience

 Skilled Migration to Australia

 Engineers Australia is the designated authority to assess professional qualifications in engineering for the purposes of skilled migration to Australia.
 If you want to migrate to Australia and require an engineering skills assessment, please do the following:

 Information on this page does not apply if:

 - You are an Australian permanent resident or citizen (visit Stage 1 Competency Assessment)

 - You have engineering technician or trade qualifications (visit the Skilled Occupation Listing SOL to find your assessing authority)

 Regularly updated advice on the dates of applications under current process may be sought by sending a blank email to firstname.lastname@example.org with the sole word 'Status' in the email subject line.
 You will receive an automatic response.